| |

 • Add the eggs to the bowl, one at a time, mixing well and scraping down the sides of the bowl between each addition.

 • Add the bananas to the butter mixture and mash them with a fork.
 Add the pumpkin purée and vanilla extract to the bowl.
-Switch back to the electric mixer and mix everything together until well mixed.
+Use the electric mixer to mix everything together.

 • Add the flour to the bowl.
-Switch to a wooden spoon, or a hard-edged rubber spatula.
-Gently stir/fold the muffin batter together by hand until the flour is just mixed in—a few streaks of flour is ok (see notes).
+Switch to a wooden spoon and gently stir the muffin until the flour is just mixed in.

 • Sprinkle all of the streusel evenly over the 12 pumpkin banana muffins.
 Place the tin in the preheated oven and bake the muffins for 15 minutes.
 Reduce the heat to 350ºF (180ºC) and continue to bake 5 to 7 minutes more.
 Transfer the tin to a wire rack to cool for 10 minutes before turning the muffins out onto the rack to cool completely.
 Pumpkin banana muffins are best served warm with a smear of butter.